CPC31020 - Certificate III in Solid Plastering

 Further Information

-For all further details, please refer to International Student Handbook available on www.datum.edu.au for all related policies and procedures and other important information related to international students including Covid-19, living cost, life and study in Melbourne, etc.
+For all further details, please refer to International Student Handbook available on www.datum.edu.au for all related policies and procedures and other important information related to international students including living cost, life and study in Melbourne, etc.

 Please contact the Administration Manager at admin@datum.edu.au or at +61 (3) 9958 6666 for further information.